minio/directpv-docs/content/concepts/metrics.md

 To scrape data in Prometheus, each node must be accessible by port `10443`.

-1. Make node server metrics port accessible by localhost:8080
+1. Make node server metrics port accessible by `localhost:8080`.

    ```sh {.copy}
    kubectl -n directpv port-forward node-server-4nd6q 8080:10443
    ```

-2. Add the following to your Prometheus configuration.
+2. Add the following to your Prometheus configuration:

    ```yaml {.copy}
    scrape_configs: